aerhard/linter-autocomplete-jing/README.md

       ]
 ```

-## Referencing Schemata
+## Specifying Schemata

-The linter supports the common ways of referencing schemata in XML files (DOCTYPE declarations, XSI schema instance references, xml-model processing instructions; see  https://github.com/aerhard/linter-jing/tree/master/spec/xml for a collection of examples).
+The linter supports the common ways of specifying schemata in XML files (DOCTYPE declarations, XSI schema instance attributes, xml-model processing instructions; see  https://github.com/aerhard/linter-jing/tree/master/spec/xml for a collection of examples).
-If your documents contain references to remote schemata, you can improve performance and reduce network traffic by specifying an XML catalog file which maps remote resources to local files.
-Projects like the Text Encoding Initiative (TEI) provide [packages](https://sourceforge.net/projects/tei/files/TEI-P5-all/) which already include a catalog file that can be added to the linter settings.
+If your documents contain references to remote schemata, you can improve performance and reduce network traffic by using an XML catalog file to map remote resources to local files.
+Projects like the Text Encoding Initiative (TEI) provide [packages](https://sourceforge.net/projects/tei/files/TEI-P5-all/) which include catalog files that can be added to the linter settings.

 ## Development